 One Key Question® Proposals:

-- If your proposal includes One Key Question® implementation, you will be asked to sign an Implementers Letter.
-The ONE KEY QUESTION® mark and program are the intellectual property of the Oregon Foundation for Reproductive Health.
+• If your proposal includes One Key Question® implementation, you will be asked to sign an Implementers Letter.
+The ONE KEY QUESTION® mark and program are exclusively licensed to The National Campaign to Prevent Teenand Unplanned Pregnancy.
 The Implementers Letters outlines minimum requirements to ensure fidelity of the program.

-- In your budget/staffing plan, we suggest considering if time to coordinate planning, implementation and evaluation can be built into existing staff time or if consultant/coordinator time needs to be included in the grant budget (for staff not already employed full time).
-Also, in your budget under Operating Expenses, include support consultation, technical assistance and training from OFRH.
+• In your budget/staffing plan, we suggest considering if time to coordinate planning, implementation and evaluation can be built into existing staff time or if consultant/coordinator time needs to be included in the grant budget (for staff not already employed full time).
+Also, in your budget under Operating Expenses, include support consultation, technical assistance and training from The National Campaign.
 This amount can vary and be up to $5,000.
-It is suggested you contact OFRH at firstname.lastname@example.org to assess feasibility at your site and required costs.
+It is suggested you contact OKQ® at oneKeyQuestion@TheNC.org to assess feasibility at your site and required costs.

 One Key Question: onekeyquestion.org

 ACOG Committee Opinion 654, Reproductive Life Planning to Reduce Unintended Pregnancy: acog.org/Resources-And-Publications/Committee-Opinions/Committee-on-Health-Care-for-Underserved-Women/Reproductive-Life-Planning-to-Reduce-Unintended-Pregnancy